 In Australia, it is illegal to use a handheld smartphone while driving to talk, text, send e-mails, play games, take photos, record videos or use any other function on your smartphone.

 STATE BY STATE INFORMATION ON USE OF SMARTPHONE WHILE DRIVING :

 - Silence your phone while driving to avoid being distracted

 - Do everything on your smartphone before you depart or after you reach

 - Put your phone in a sleeve or a case

 It is important to pay attention to the road and drive safely, rather than being entertained by a smartphone.
 Keep your smartphone distractions minimum and enjoy the roads as your drive.
-At CCR, we promote road safety and ensure that all the drivers are educated about the driving laws in Australia.
+At Cheaper Car Rentals, we promote road safety and ensure that all the drivers are educated about the driving laws in Australia.